Raleigh Neighborhood College

 Pictured above: Clodagh Bastian, Henry Brathwaite, Geoff Dietrich, Barbara Eickholt, Tracye Hampton, Mary Harkins, Charles Haywood, Rita Holder, Carl Howell Jr., Lisa Jordan, Ted Mooney, Jeff Murison, Dona Stankus, Tom Watkins and David Zell (not pictured in order)

-The Spring 2013 Session is now full.
-Applications will still be accepted and be placed on the wait list.
-Wait List members receive priority for the Fall Session.
+The Fall 2013 Session is now full.
+Applications will still be accepted after session is full and be placed on the wait list.
+Wait List members receive priority for the next Session.
 Your application will be considered in the order it is received.
 You may apply online or print an application to submit by mail.
 Enrollment is limited to 25 participants to make sure classes are lively and students have a chance to interact with City officials.